 - You are welcome to add extra details, though I may or may not end up including them.
 If your work particularly stood out, e.g. you had a top-ranking assignment, then by all means include these highlights.

 Unless you are an A+ student, please consider seriously whether a simple form letter describing class performance will be useful.
 I always agree to write letters, assuming you have considered your options and that my letter is the strongest option you have.
 Consider the following when deciding whether my letter will really be the best option:

-- A letter that is limited to your performance in class is at usually regarded as a "neutral" letter, even if your grades are strong.
+- A letter that is limited to your performance in class is usually regarded as a "neutral" letter (at best), even if your grades are strong.
 Having strong class performance may be enough to get into some MS programs, but will likely not be helpful at the PhD level.